Ticker

 Brooke sebastian running ball

-Badin's Brooke Sebastian making a play during the girls' flag football championship game.
+Badin's Brooke Sebastian is making a play during the girls' flag football championship game.
 (Photo: Chuck Cordes/Ohsfbmedia.com)

 Senior Brooke Sebastian was a major factor in securing the win as she made situational catches and scored on three occasions to lead her team to victory.

-Sportsmanship being displayed after the state championship game.
+Sportsmanship is being displayed after the state championship game.
 (Photo: Chuck Cordes/Ohsfbmedia.com)

-Badin head coach Mike Sebastian thinks the game of flag football is heading into the right direction, "I mean that everyone that watches it loves it, I coach basketball mostly and this is even more fun for them than basketball."
+Badin head coach Mike Sebastian thinks the game of flag football is heading in the right direction, "I mean that everyone that watches it loves it, I coach basketball mostly, and this is even more fun for them than basketball."

 Flag football official trophy and ball